 What is vitamin D deficiency?

-- Sun exposure on your skin (though people with darker skin tones, older individuals, and those in certain geographical locations may not get enough vitamin D from sunlight alone).
+- Sunlight exposure on your skin (though people with darker skin, older adults, or those living in certain geographical regions may not produce enough through sunlight alone).

-Even with these sources, vitamin D deficiency remains a widespread global issue.
+Even with these available sources, vitamin D deficiency remains a widespread global health concern.

 Why is vitamin D so important?